chimplie/the-love-geometry/data-engineer/README.md

 and upload COVID-19 cases from the file.
 This endpoint should be secured, so only hospital personal could use it.
-The upload should work incrementally, so if Excel file is uploaded second time, it should update info about exiting COVID-19 cases and add info about new COVID-19 cases.
+The upload should work incrementally, so if Excel file is uploaded second time, it should update info about existing COVID-19 cases and add info about new COVID-19 cases.

 An app should have another public endpoint, that will return info about COVID-19 cases.